 The Best, Easiest Steak Marinade Recipe for Grilling

-Here it is, here’s my big secret for the best grilled steak marinade EVER:
+So, here it is, the big secret for the best grilled steak marinade EVER:

 And it's actually good for you.
 This recipe is:

-- gluten-free (I use Tamari instead of regular soy to make it gluten-free)
+- gluten-free (we use Tamari instead of regular soy to make it gluten-free)